wittigole/internship_usm/README.md

 ### mTNG [^6]

+## Discussion

+Now that we have seen the final (as of right now) [plot](https://github.com/wittigole/internship_usm/blob/main/plots/stellar_vs_halo_mass_wo_z_best_sims_rescaled.jpg), some remarks have to be adressed and discussed.

+1. Some cluster catalogs from simulations are taken at $z=0$ whereas others are taken at redshifts close to 0.6.
+Ideally, one would prefer $z\approx 0.6$ as it represents z<sub>piv</sub> which is roughly the median redshift of our cluster sample.
+However, I couldn't access other snapshots for some simulations and had to settle for redshift zero.
+Though, this might not be as bad since the redshift evolution of our data (see respective plot) is almost negligible.
+So it wouldn't matter, at which redshift we consider the data.
+We can compare with the simulations basically at all redshifts.

+2. For TNG300, we used mass-to-light ratios in the z-band to confirm that there are no huge deviations between the simulation and our clusters.
+We plotted the zband magnitude of a galaxy against its stellar mass and found agreement.
+Unfortunately, I had no access to z-band magnitudes of cluster galaxies for the other simulations either.
+The stellar masses are determined from the luminosities of mainly elliptical, red galaxies as they constitute most of the stellar mass of a cluster.
+If the simulations overestimate the luminosities in red bands, the stellar masses will alikely not agree with pur observational cluster sample.

+3. contents of the stellar mass: ICL, BCG, satellites (mass cut??)

 [^1]: Note: From here on, instead of using the abovementioned procedure to compute R<sub>200</sub>, we directly take the M<sub>200</sub> measurements and compute R<sub>200</sub> directly from this.
 By doing so, we avoid numerical inaccuracies that could arise as M<sub>500</sub> itself was not measured but calculated from the M<sub>200</sub> measurements.

 [^2]: https://www.tng-project.org/